 “I’m surprised no one ever found this.
 This is part of my remains.”
-He handed it to Barnaby.
-Barnaby tucked the wet skull under his arm like one would a football.
-He felt a little odd to be holding the skull of a man with whom he was speaking.
+He handed it to Levi.
+Levi tucked the wet skull under his arm like a football.
+He felt a little odd to be holding the skull of a man with whom he spoke.

 In the other hand John held out his wedding ring and his old rusted, water logged watch.
 “Please give these to my daughter,” he said.
 “Let her know I didn’t run out on her mother.”